ycl-the-lyc/ubc-study-notes/cpen-211/cpen-211.typ

 Floating-point numbers can handle overflow.
 There is also the inverse of overflow -- underflow, where the number is too small to be represented.

+=== Addition
+To add IEEE 754 floating-point numbers,
++ extract components, prepend $1.$ to mantissas but keep exponents biased;
++ align the smaller exponent with the larger, compensated by shifting mantissa;
++ add mantissas;
++ normalize mantissa, compensated by adding to exponent;
++ round mantissa to 23 bits;
++ assemble components.

+=== Subtraction
+To subtract, follow steps for addition, but subtract the larger mantissa with the smaller mantissa.
+If operands are swapped, also swap the result sign bit.

 == Memory
 Think of memory as a table.